filswan/multi-chain-storage/README.md

 - **start_from_blockNo:**  scan data from this block number
 - **start_from_blockNo:**  the time between each scan of the blockchain

-## The Payment Process
+## Payment Process

-- First, users upload a file they want to backup to filecoin network, then use the currencies we support to send tokens to our contract address. <br>
+- **Step:one:** Users upload a file they want to backup to filecoin network, then use the currencies we support to send tokens to our contract address.
 - Second, payment-biridge scans the events of the above transactions
 - Third, when the event data that get in second step meet the conditions, and then the user can perform the filecoin network storage function